cisco/systemf/README.md

 There are a caveats to the above.
 If the glob pattern matches nothing, the processing will stop, an error message will be printed, and `-1` will be returned.

-Also, note that `systemf1()` supports file path sandboxing.
+Also, note that `systemf1()` supports filename sandboxing.
 That is a more advanced subject than this introduction.
-For more information see [File Sandboxing](#file-sandboxing-still-being-designed) below.
+For more information see [Filename Sandboxing](#filename-sandboxing) below.